atoonk/ping-aws-ips/README.md

 ## Note

 This utility is intended for monitoring purposes, not to abuse!
-Please use responsibly.
+Please use it responsibly.